MarkLodato/ITE/ITE/6/README.md

     *   Because there is no good way, that we have figured out, to support the same level of flexibility and readability as we have with JSON/CBOR.
-        While it seems reasonable that an application-specific protobuf encoding could be defined, it doesn’t really make sense to define a generic one because it would be not much more compact than CBOR.
+        While it seems reasonable that an application-specific protobuf encoding could be defined, it doesn't really make sense to define a generic one because it would be not much more compact than CBOR.

 ## Reason for `subject` and `relations` in the binding layer